-Roundabouts will be considered as opportunities to plant canopy trees and understorey planting when appropriate.
+Roundabouts provide opportunities to plant canopy trees and understorey planting where appropriate.
 New plantings must not affect sight lines, safety or accessibility for larger vehicles.
-To ensure future planting is appropriate a Road Safety Audit will be completed before and after installation.
+To ensure future planting is appropriate, a Road Safety Audit will be completed before and after installation.